Business Building

 Parting Thoughts

 An LLC most certainly can be a holding company.
-In fact, in most cases the limited liability company is the most desirable business entity.
-This is due to their flexibility, pass through tax status and strong protections from personal creditors.
+In fact, in most cases, the limited liability company is the most desirable business entity.
+This is due to their flexibility, pass-through tax status, and strong protections from personal creditors.

 Frequently Asked Questions

 An LLC is generally superior to a Corporation for a personal holding company.
-This is due to their relative simplicity, privacy and asset protection.
+This is due to their relative simplicity, privacy, and asset protection.
 A corporate tax election can be made if needed to obtain the benefits of an LLC and a Corporation.

 Any LLC can be a holding company.
-It's not formed differently, but operated differently in that its solely used to hold investments, but not engage in operations.
+It's not formed differently, but operated differently in that it’s solely used to hold investments, but not engage in operations.

 An individual can, and often should, have a holding company.
 This company may then direct in investments with others, or solely for the purpose of the single individual.